FREE, non-ticketed, and open to the general public.

 New York-based artist Huma Bhabha creates work that addresses universal themes of colonialism, war, displacement, and memories of place.
 Using found materials and the detritus of everyday life, Bhabha creates haunting figures that hover between figuration and abstraction, the monumental and the abject.
 Bhabha is known for her engagement with the human form and for her use of found objects.
 Her materials include Styrofoam, scavenged wood, found metal parts, chicken wire, cork, and air-dried clay, which she forms into complex assemblages, sometimes transforming them into bronze.
-By using diverse media, she creates figures that feel unstable and ephemeral.

 While her language is distinctly her own, Bhabha recalls classical figurative traditions across a range of cultures and historical periods, including references to Greek kouroi, Ghandharan Buddhas, and Egyptian pharaohs, typifying a strand of neoprimitivism that has arisen in the past decade.
 At the same time, her work remains insistently contemporary, looking to Alberto Giacometti, Robert Rauschenberg, and Anselm Kiefer as influences as well as television, sci-fi films, and popular novels.
 Often tending toward the grotesque, Bhabha’s sculptural works and photo-based drawings feature bodies that appear dissected and dismembered; but one can likewise view them as monuments to human life reclaimed from the detritus of a postapocalyptic landscape.